Listen to this article

 Yet, it took much longer than I ever expected it to.

-While exercise is lauded as one of the most important aspects of recovery after stroke, it’s a frustrating paradox.
+Although exercise is lauded as one of the most important aspects of recovery after stroke, it’s a frustrating paradox.

 How do you exercise when you can hardly move one side of your body?